-The AVRPAC shall consist of fifteen (15) members with staggered four year terms.
+The LVRPAC shall consist of up to nine (9) members with staggered four-year terms.
 Membership is open to all residents, business operators and landowners in the community.
+Members are encouraged to attend all meetings.

 To be eligible to make application, applicant must: